jsinger67/scnr/README.md

 ]
 ```

 Here you see two modes.
-The scanner alway starts in mode 0, usually INITIAL.
+The scanner always starts in mode 0, usually INITIAL.
 When encountering a
-token type 1, *comment start* it switches to mode 1, COMMENT.
-Here the *comment end* token type 2
+token type 1, **comment start**, it switches to mode 1, COMMENT.
+Here the **comment end** token type
-has higher precedence than the `[.\\r\\n]` token 2, simply by having a lower index in the patterns
+2 has higher precedence than the `[.\\r\\n]` token 2, simply by having a lower index in the patterns
 slice.
 On token 2 it switches to mode INITIAL again.
 All other tokens are covered by token type 3,
-*comment content*.
+**comment content**.

-In this scenario you can imagine that the parser knows that token type 3 is *comment content* and
+In this scenario you can imagine that the parser knows that token type 3 is **comment content** and
 can handle it accordingly.